When it comes to your content marketing strategy, blogging should be home base.

 Despite rumors to the contrary, people do read blogs.
 They always have.

-The fruits of your content marketing labor will be be worth it in the long run.
+The fruits of your content marketing efforts will be be worth it in the long run.
 Thought leadership takes time.
 So build up your credibility and be at the top of everyone's mind for in-depth material.

 Inbound links are priceless.
 As important as it is to include some hyperlinks of your own in your SEO writing, the number of backlinks that your blog receives may be your lifeline to blogging survival.